Phosphorus cycle: Dust Storms

 P deposition is quite important for ecosystem function, and is unevenly distributed across the planet.
 Although phosphorus does not have a major atmospheric component, phosphorus sediments can be moved during dust storms.
 Large dust events can counteract natural imbalances where P occurs and allow for production in areas that would otherwise be P-limited.
-This component of the phosphorus cycle has generally been overlooked by researchers, but its importance is starting to be understood.
 Most of Earth's phosphorus is in rocks, and dust contains weathered rock particles from this parent material.
 Dust also carries other nutrients such as potassium, calcium, and magnesium, making these storms of high importance to biogeochemical cycling.

 The source of most large-scale dust storms are arid climates, including the Sahara Desert.
-Phosphorus carried in by wind from Northern Africa to the Amazon basin is thought to played a significant role supporting the rich biodiversity of the Amazon rainforest.
+Phosphorus carried in by wind from Northern Africa to the Amazon basin is thought to play a significant role supporting the rich biodiversity of the Amazon rainforest.

 These events are called dust-loading.
 Smaller scale dust-loading events have been found to occur in midwestern US, where erosion of agricultural land provides ideal conditions for dust storms.
 As the frequency of these dust storms increases, the amount of P left in the actual agricultural plots declines, leading to an increase of P fertilizer application.
 Retention of plant-available P becomes more difficult as erosion increases.